 Many adoptees can experience lifelong complicated grief, loss, abandonment and rejection issues.
 C-PTSD is very common among adult adoptees, as well as many lifelong complications from being separated from our birth mother’s, otherwise known as the The Primal Wound.

 Pamela feels it’s critical for an adoptees health and happiness to be able to share their stories and know they won’t be silenced, judged or alone.

-Pamela has years of support group leadership experience being the Group Leader for Women’s Chemical Dependency for Celebrate Recovery in Lexington, KY.
+Pamela has years of small group leadership experience being the Group Leader for Women’s Chemical Dependency for Celebrate Recovery in Lexington, KY.
 Her best source of experience is living as an adult adoptee and navigating her experiences for 43 years.
-She shares her adoption journey at Adoptee In Recovery.
+She shares her adoption journey at Pamela Karanova.
 She’s very transparent about sharing her heart regarding her adoption experience.
 She’s created “How Does It Feel To Be Adopted?” and “Ask An Adoptee” to create a space for her fellow adoptees to connect, share their voices and validate one another’s experiences.